List of South Park characters: Clyde Donovan

-Clyde Donovan (originally Clyde Goodman and briefly Clyde Harris), voiced by Trey Parker, maintains a friendship with the show's main characters and is among the most often-seen of the boys' extended group, playing supporting roles in several episodes.
+Clyde Donovan maintains a friendship with the show's main characters and is among the most often-seen of the boys' extended group, playing supporting roles in several episodes.
 Clyde first appeared in the show's pilot episode "Cartman Gets an Anal Probe".
 He makes his first prominent appearance in the 1999 season 3 episode "Tweek vs. Craig" in which he tells everyone that both Tweek and Craig decided against fighting each other and went home instead.
 He has medium-brown hair, wears a burgundy coat, grayish-brown trousers, and sometimes wears ocean-blue mittens.
-In the season 4 (2000) episode "Cartman's Silly Hate Crime 2000", he is nominated as "the second fattest kid in class" besides Cartman, and is chosen to replace him in the sled race.
-The season 11 (2007) episode "Lice Capades" focuses heavily on Clyde and a group of anthropomorphic lice, who are portrayed as living in a civilized society on Clyde's head.
+In the season 4 episode "Cartman's Silly Hate Crime 2000", he is nominated as "the second fattest kid in class" besides Cartman, and is chosen to replace him in the sled race.
+The season 11 episode "Lice Capades" focuses heavily on Clyde and a group of anthropomorphic lice, who are portrayed as living in a civilized society on Clyde's head.
 Clyde was so embarrassed when a girl at the doctor's office asked what he was going in for that he said he had AIDS.

 In "The List", the girls vote him the cutest boy in class, turning him into a superficial ladies' man, though this list is later revealed to have been manipulated by political considerations.
 Clyde appears in the three-part story arc "Coon 2: Hindsight", "Mysterion Rises", and "Coon vs. Coon and Friends" as his alter-ego, Mosquito.
 He is the focus of the episode "Reverse Cowgirl", in which he causes his mother Betsy's death when he fails to put the toilet seat down in their home, causing her to fall in and have her organs ripped out by the pressure.
 The episode also reveals Clyde's father's name to be Roger, and that he has a sister.
+In the episode South Park (Not Suitable for Children), it is revealed that Roger has remarried with a woman named Janice and Clyde had slowly accepted her as his stepmother.

 Despite his friendship with the four main characters, Clyde serves as the main antagonist of the video game South Park: The Stick of Truth.
 He also plays a role as one of the main characters in South Park: The Fractured but Whole as his superhero alter-ego, Mosquito. who supposedly has the ability to control and has the abilities of a mosquito.